 KIS distillery reflects this in its ‘slow spirits’ philosophy; using only local, fresh, seasonal ingredients and aiming to move towards carbon neutral and environmentally sustainable practises.

-Wild Gin is distilled using a copper still and employing the basket still method (the botanicals are placed in a basket over the distilling alcohol and not in the pot itself).
+Wild Gin is distilled using a copper still using vapour infusion method (the botanicals are placed in a basket over the distilling alcohol and not in the pot itself).
 The pot is only capable of producing 45 bottles at a time, so this really is at the micro-distillery end of gin production.